 The communal lounge and dining areas at Nasikia Mobile Migration Camp occupy one tent apiece, also Meru in style.
 The veranda of each tent is a great spot for relaxing or enjoying some good food while marveling at the Serengeti scenery!
 The lounge tent contains plenty of comfortable seating around a central coffee table, and there’s an adjacent bar.
 In the dining tent, guests can choose to dine separately or together.
 Throughout camp there’s an adventurous and friendly atmosphere, especially around the fire-pit – here, everyone gathers to enjoy pre-dinner drinks and to talk safari!

 ACTIVITIES AT NASIKIA MIGRATION CAMP:

-- At both Bologonja and Ndutu, the camp offers game drives, community and cultural visits, and hot air balloon safaris.
+There are a few activity options at Nasikia Migration Camp.
+At both Bologonja and Ndutu locations, the camp offers game drives, community and cultural visits, and hot air balloon safaris:

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.